Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Make sure both the systems are connected to the same network before you begin the transfer.
+- Make sure both systems are connected to the same network before you begin the transfer.

 - The system will scan your Windows 7 system for files.
-If you want, you can customize which data to transfer and what data to exclude.
+If you want, you can customize which data to transfer and which data to exclude.

-- Click on Transfer button to begin the process.
+- Click on the Transfer button to begin the process.

 - This may take a few minutes to hours depending on the size of the data.

-- Open Control Panel.
-Navigate to System and Security > Backup and Restore.
+- Navigate to System and Security and select Backup and Restore.